Site Planning and Revenue Prediction: Optimizing Food Truck Locations in New York City

 Since the goal is to find new locations that are likely to increase sales revenue we selected the higher end of the revenue distribution and then clustered them into revenue areas.
 Because the model’s R-squared score was .63 there’s not quite enough confidence to pinpoint the exact location for each truck.
 Instead these revenue areas were clustered to locate regions within a neighborhood with a higher likelihood of being profitable.

 The image above shows the changes to our map that each of these operations yielded.
 In the end six locations were identified with revenue predictions for each.
 Below the six locations are ranked highest to lowest by weekly sales average for each locations.

 - Corona Park: $6 128 weekly sales average

 - Penn Station: $5 975 weekly sales average

 - Grand Central Station: $5 766 weekly sales average

 - West Village: $5 234 weekly sales average

 While there are the usual suspects on this list (Penn Station Grand Central etc.) it is surprising that Corona Park turns out to be the best location for increasing food truck sales revenue.
 When nearby tourist attractions and the area’s population density are taken into consideration however the results make sense.

 A new era of site planning

 Want to learn more about working with new data streams to modernize your site planning?
-Then make sure to register for our upcoming webinar today!Register Today!
+Then check out our recent webinar on working with Mastercard Retail Location Insights Watch Today!